waterbear-cloud/paco/docs/paco-config-basics.rst

 ``paco.ref service.notification.<account>.<region>.applications.notification.groups.lambda.resources.snstopic``

 Services are plug-ins that extend Paco with additional functionality.
-For example, custom notification, patching, back-ups and cost optimization services could be developed and installed into an Paco application to provide custom business functionality.
+For example, custom notification, patching, back-ups and cost optimization services could be developed and installed into a Paco application to provide custom business functionality.

 paco.sub